h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 of lesser quality.
 Grandparents are supposed to be the "free" day care by social contract and if that for some reasons doesn't work out well, it would quickly become problematic.
 Good quality educational resources per capita is just much more scarse in China which entails fierce competition.
 It seems to be an endless battle for both parents and kids to get a spot in a decent school every step of the way, both in terms of fees and energy.
-Things are just so much eaiser in Sweden.
+Things are just so much easier in Sweden.

 Couples are encouraged to both work full time in Sweden since it not only promotes gender equality but also brings more social prosperity.
 So when you move to Sweden with work permit, your spouse can easily obtain a work permit as well.